ezeoleaf/awesome-golang-repositories/README.md

 [LearnGoLang](https://github.com/itSubeDibesh/LearnGoLang): This is my journey for get going in Golang.
 I will be sharing my findings, experience and learnings while I'm learning
 [go-redis](https://github.com/redis/go-redis): Redis Go client
 [golang-crud](https://github.com/garbalau-github/golang-crud): I have created a straightforward CRUD-capable backend application using Go.
 The REST API is built using the "gorilla/mux" HTTP Router, and I have integrated the application with a ...
 [go_studies](https://github.com/juliofilizzola/go_studies): Repositório de estudos do Golang com praticas e exemplos do básico da linguagem.
+[whatsmeow](https://github.com/tulir/whatsmeow): Go library for the WhatsApp web multidevice API